theolujay/theolujay/README.md

 ---

 > _“Systems demand care.
-Granularity does the job"_
+Granular desgin and development ensure that."_